notchtc/notchtc.github.io/src/void_propaganda.md

 You can also check out my own [Void packages repo](https://github.com/notchtc/custom-void-packages).
 I doubt the templates are of the highest quality but I got some nice stuff in there.
 And also I'm a lazy asshole and don't bother with doing a PR to the repo.

 ## xtools
-Maybe you are tired of adding \-\-repository every time you are installing something from xbps-src.
+Maybe you are tired of adding `--repository` every time you are installing something from xbps-src.
 Now instead of just making an alias I recommend installing [xtools](https://git.vuxu.org/xtools/about/) and using the xi command.

 Why?
 Because xtools has some cool stuff which can help you with xbps-src related stuff but also other commands that will help you with everyday life.